Pouria03/sort-your-files/README.md

 # sort-your-files
-this program will sort your files in a folder using the path of your folder
+this program sorts your files in a folder this program includes python